-Note: If you previously hid tags, these are listed and you can re-enable them.
+Note: Any previously hidden tags are listed, and you can re-enable them.
 To create a new tag, click Create New.

 The Add New Tag dialog box opens.

 - 4. In the Name box, type a name for the new tag. - 5.
 From the Type list, select one of the following tag types: - List-Accepts selection from a list of values that you specify for the tag - Date-Accepts a calendar date - Decimal-Accepts a number with a precision of up to 18 (up to 9 decimal places) - Text-Accepts a string with up to 500 characters (HTML/XML tags and newlines are not allowed) - 6.
 Click OK.